Vijay-Nirmal/WebInteractMCP/lib/web-intract-mcp/CONTRIBUTING.md

-# Contributing to Web Intract MCP
+# Contributing to Web Interact MCP

 Thanks for contributing!
 Here's how to get started quickly.